Introduction To Rebranding Exercise

 6. Don’t go for fancy names or hard to pronounce names

 Shakespeare said, ‘What’s in a name, a rose smells sweet by any other name’.
 But when it comes to business and branding, rose smells more when it is called a rose.
 Therefore, it is better not to take the risk and go for fancy names or hard to pronounce names.
 Also, avoid names that can be spelled, pronounced in different ways, making it difficult for people to search on the net.
-Your brand name has to be memorable, easily recalled along with a logo and not easy to be duplicated.
+Your brand name has to be memorable, easily recalled along with a logo design and not easy to be duplicated.

 It is also better to avoid names that don’t convey anything.
 Consulting firm Accenture was created when Arthur Andersen left Andersen Consulting.
 A marketing consultant advised the firm to change the name to Accenture- denoting an accent on the future.
 However, the rebranding resulted in a loss of $100 mn and ranked as one of the worst name changes in history.